Carlos Beltrán: 2014

 On April 13, 2014, Beltrán played at first base for the first time in his professional career after Francisco Cervelli left the game due to a hamstring injury.
 On the night of May 12, 2014, Beltrán experienced soreness in his right elbow.
-It was revealed that the elbow had a bone spur and was immediately given a cortisone shot.
+It was revealed that the elbow had a bone spur, and he was immediately given a cortisone shot.
 He was placed on the 15-day disabled list on May 15, 2014.
 He was activated on June 5, 2014.
 To prevent any further damage to the elbow, he was used primarily as a designated hitter for the remainder of the season.

 On September 16, 2014, Beltrán left the team for an indefinite period of time due to his wife's miscarriage.
 Limited to 109 games in 2014, Beltrán batted .233 with 15 home runs and 49 RBI.
 On October 1, 2014, he underwent surgery to remove loose pieces and a bone spur in his right elbow, which required 12 weeks to recover.
-The procedure was performed by Yankees head team physician, Dr. Christopher Ahmad.
+The procedure was performed by Yankees head team physician Dr. Christopher Ahmad.